Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityThreatProtection.md

 ```

 ## DESCRIPTION
-The **Get-AzSecurityThreatProtection** cmdlet gets the threat protetion Microsoft Storage account.
+The "Get-AzSecurityThreatProtection" cmdlet gets the threat protetion policy of a storage account.
 To use this cmdlet, specify the *ResourceId* parameter.